Davichi: 2015–2023: Davichi Hug, 50 x Half, &10 and Season Note

 On October 11, 2017, Davichi released their digital single "To Me".
 On December 15, 2017, Davichi announced their solo concerts entitled "Davichi La êve Concert 2017" would be held in Seoul at Yonsei University Grand Hall from December 23–24.

 On January 16, 2018, CJ E&M label B2M Entertainment announced that Davichi would be releasing their third studio album to celebrate their 10-year anniversary.
 Davichi released their third studio album &10 on January 25 with the title track "Days Without You".

 Davichi released single "Unspoken Words" on May 17, 2019.
 The song lyrics about the heart of a woman who still misses her lover after a breakup.

 Davichi released new single "Just Hug Me" on April 12, 2021.
 The song was described as a mid-tempo ballad with lyrics about the woman who want her ex-lover to hug her warmly with a loving heart without any excuses or words at the moment we meet again after a breakup.

 Davichi released new single "First Loss" on October 18, 2021.
 They later released the winter single "Everyday Christmas" on December 6, 2021.

 Davichi released "Your Tender Heart Hurts Me" for soundtrack of drama Soundtrack #1 on January 20, 2022.
 They later released "Remember Me" for soundtrack of drama Our Blues on May 7, 2022.
 On May 16, 2022, their seventh extended play Season Note was released, with the lead single "Fanfare".

 Davichi released their first self-composed single "A Very Personal Story" on November 15, 2023.

 2024–present: Label changes

 Davichi released the spring single "I'll Be By Your Side" on March 26, 2024.
 Later that day, WakeOne (successor of CJ ENM's management) announced that Davichi would part ways with them after 10 years.

 On September 10, Davichi signed with new label Cam With Us.

+On October 16, 2025, Davichi released their new single "Time Capsule".
+On November 14, 2025, Davichi will hold the concert TIME CAPSULE: Connecting Time at the KSPO Dome in Olympic Park on January 24 and 25, 2026.